Circuit Training Exercises

 Exercise selection is governed by the principle of specificity.
 The circuit training exercises selected must train movements that the athlete will perform during competition.
 A general circuit class you might expect to see in a gym will develop muscular endurance but it wont be specific to any particular sport.

-These circuit training exercises require only basic, inexpensive equipment - a set of relatively light dumbbells, skipping rope and an exercise mat for example.
+The circuit training exercises below require only basic, inexpensive equipment - a set of relatively light dumbbells, skipping rope and an exercise mat for example.

 Each of the circuit training exercises below has been grouped into one of four categories: